yarp API¶

 Aggregate Values¶

-API provides a limited set of convenience functions which which
+The yarp API provides a limited set of convenience functions which which

-update whenever the underlying Value
+update whenever the underlying Values do.

 - yarp.value_list(list_of_values)[source]¶